 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue typically means more clients, more data, and greater exposure - resulting in higher premiums.
-A sole consultant earning $150K will pay significantly less than an MSP turning over $5M+.
+Turnover is a primary rating factor.
+Greater revenue generally means more clients, more data under management, and higher aggregate exposure.
+A solo consultant billing $150K will pay far less than an MSP turning over $5M.

 🔒